 - do not cut down on the ingredients as they are usually important.
 With pickling, the salt plays an important role

-- Be careful of using chemicals.
-I believe in keeping to as much organic ingredients as I can.
+- Be careful about using chemicals.
+I believe in keeping to as many organic ingredients as I can.
 I keep away from GM products and synthesized products.

 - you do not know the quality of the food that went into the tin in the first place.

-- You also do not know what chemicals and other products they use in the production of the store bought food.
+- You also do not know what chemicals and other products they use in the production of store-bought food.

 - The contamination actually begins long before the products get to the processors.

 Recently, in South Africa, we had an outbreak of listeriosis which affected hundreds of people and killed over 80 people.
 The outbreak was found to have originated from Enterprise and Rainbow chicken products such as polony, viennas and other processed meat products.
 So when I talk of processed food issues, it is because they are real, deadly and not so uncommon.